mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 Our `switch` statements deals with **cases**.

-When we deal with the case `weather` is `"Raining"` we:
+When we deal with the case that `weather` is `"Raining"` we:

 0. Type word `case`
 0. Type a space
 0. Type the value (i.e. `"Ranining"`, `"SunnyAndHot"`, `"Snowing"` etc)
 0. Type a colon, `:`

-We then have `case "SunnyAndHot":`.
+For example, `case "SunnyAndHot":`.

-After this we can type statements, e.g.:
+We then can type statements, e.g.:

 ```java
   ...